25 Incredible Places to Visit in New England (Weekend Getaway Ideas!)

 From James of Travel Collecting

-One of the best places to visit in New England is a cranberry bog in the fall.
+While not the typical recommendation of a town, city, or nature area, there’s no doubt that one of the most unique places to visit in New England is a cranberry bog in the fall.

 READ NEXT

-Even if you don’t want to don waders and be a farmer, watching the harvest and taking great photos is well worth it.
+Even if you don’t want to don waders and be a farmer, watching the harvest and taking great photos is well worth it and a fascinating way to see a side of New England that few visitors will get to experience.

 Cranberry Bog shot from above in Massachusetts.
 Visiting a cranberry bog is an unforgettable place to see in New England!